-Jinli Suo, Song-Chun Zhu, Shiguang Shan and Xilin Chen
+Jinli Suo, Song-Chun Zhu, Shiguang Shan, Member, IEEE, and Xilin Chen, Member, IEEE

-Abstract-In this paper we present a compositional and dynamic model for face aging.
-The compositional model represents faces in each age group by a hierarchical And-Or graph, in which And nodes decompose a face into parts to describe details (e.g. hair, wrinkles, etc.) crucial for age perception and Or nodes represent large diversity of faces by alternative selections.
+Abstract-In this paper, we present a compositional and dynamic model for face aging.
+The compositional model represents faces in each age group by a hierarchical And-Or graph, in which And nodes decompose a face into parts to describe details (e.g., hair, wrinkles, etc.) crucial for age perception and Or nodes represent large diversity of faces by alternative selections.
 Then a face instance is a transverse of the And-Or graph-parse graph.
 Face aging is modeled as a Markov process on the parse graph representation.
-We learn the parameters of the dynamic model from a large annotated face dataset and the stochasticity of face aging is modeled in the dynamics explicitly.
+We learn the parameters of the dynamic model from a large annotated face data set and the stochasticity of face aging is modeled in the dynamics explicitly.
 Based on this model, we propose a face aging simulation and prediction algorithm.
-Inversely an automatic age estimation algorithm is also developed under this representation.
-We study two criteria to evaluate the aging results using human perception experiments: (i) The accuracy of simulation: whether the aged faces are perceived of the intended age group, and (ii) preservation of identity: whether the aged faces are perceived as the same person.
+Inversely, an automatic age estimation algorithm is also developed under this representation.
+We study two criteria to evaluate the aging results using human perception experiments: 1) the accuracy of simulation: whether the aged faces are perceived of the intended age group, and 2) preservation of identity: whether the aged faces are perceived as the same person.
 Quantitative statistical analysis validates the performance of our aging model and age estimation algorithm.

-Index Terms-Face Aging Modeling, Face Age Estimation, Generative Model, And-Or Graph, ANOVA.
+Index Terms-Face aging modeling, face age estimation, generative model, And-Or graph, ANOVA.